vanus-labs/docs/content/cloud-docs/sink/google-sheets/setup.md

 ---

-## Step 3: Finish your Connection.
+## Step 3: Google sheets Connection Settings

 1. Paste the string from the sheet URL Example: `1i9b80jHcKzkUSOUDE9RAjnGevdWKScq_6Jnpofvb4CU` from Step 1.
 2. Obtain the name of the sheet at the bottom of the spreadsheet.